 This museum is to discover the three ways of the city of Saint-Etienne; weapons, cycles and ribbons.
 You can explore the evolution of ribbon making since the 16th century, the preparatory work of silk and the intricate art ribbon makers produced.

-In six main themes, you will get acquainted with the history of bicycle which is a witness to human practices and social developments.
-The history of small arms production in the city of Saint-Etienne is explained through highlighting the social function of the object and multimedia is used to make the process much easier.
+In six main themes, you will get acquainted with the history of the bicycle, which witnesses human practices and social developments.
+The history of small arms production in the city of Saint-Etienne is explained by highlighting the social function of the object, and multimedia is used to make the process much easier.
 The course is marked by developments in firing systems and by weapons representative of the design of each era.

-If you’re a group together wishing to spend the day at the museum, you can request a picnic room to be set which you request at the time of making your reservation.
-On the 29th of April, 2018 the Musée du vieux Saint-Etienne or The Museum of old Saint-Etienne was permanently closed, all arts and artifacts from it were transferred here to the Museum of Art and Industry.
+If you’re a group wishing to spend the day at the museum, you can request a picnic room set up, which you ask when making your reservation.
+On 29 April 2018, the Musée du Vieux Saint-Etienne, or the Museum of Old Saint-Etienne, was permanently closed, and all its arts and artefacts were transferred to the Museum of Art and Industry.

-Has been the square of the center of the city of Saint-Etienne since the 19th century.
-The square is partly located on the gardens of the nuns of Sainte-Catherine and partly on the land once belonged to Saint-Etienne’s former mayor.
-This beautiful square is adorned with flowers, has a pool, games, fountains, statues, a merry go-round and even a band-stand created by Louis Mazerat.
+The square has been the centre of Saint-Etienne since the 19th century.
+It is partly located in the gardens of the nuns of Sainte-Catherine and partly on the land that once belonged to Saint-Etienne’s former mayor.
+This beautiful square is adorned with flowers and has a pool, games, fountains, statues, a merry-go-round, and even a bandstand created by Louis Mazerat.

 Due to its majestic buildings and local shops, it is considered one of the most upscale districts of the city.
-Beside Saint-Charles Cathedral, there are several buildings outlining this square that are worth noticing.
-The Hôtel de la Préfecture which currently houses government offices, was inaugurated in 1902.
+Several buildings outlining this square, beside Saint-Charles Cathedral, are worth noticing.
+The Hôtel de la Préfecture, which currently houses government offices, was inaugurated in 1902.

-Many sculptures and a helmeted bust of the goddess Athena adorn the building while the south façade summarizes the great moments in the history of the Loire.
-The Condition des Soies building which is a registered historic monument since 2002 while its construction was finished in 1910.
-Until 1962, technical and regulatory operations pertaining to the ribbon industry were performed in this building.
-Building Loire Republican which was built as a headquarters for the newspaper La Loire Republican.
+Many sculptures and a helmeted bust of the goddess Athena adorn the building, while the south façade summarizes the great moments in the Loire’s history.
+The Condition des Soies building has been a registered historic monument since 2002, and its construction was finished in 1910.
+Until 1962, technical and regulatory operations related to the ribbon industry were performed in this building.
+Building Loire Republican was built as a headquarters for the newspaper La Loire Republican.

-Built on the former arms factory of the city in 2009, this design biennale is the largest of its kind in France.
-For two weeks, a vast array of architectural works and exhibition galleries are put on display every two years.
+Built in 2009 on the city’s former arms factory, this design biennale is the largest in France.
+For two weeks every two years, many architectural works and exhibition galleries are displayed.

-The architectural structure of the building is an example of the industrial era architecture.
-The museum has exhibition halls, libraries, auditorium and a restaurant.
-You can walk the distance from the Town Hall Square to this exhibition fiesta in about 15 minutes.
+The building’s architectural style is an example of industrial-era architecture.
+The museum has exhibition halls, libraries, an auditorium, and a restaurant.
+You can walk from Town Hall Square to this exhibition fiesta in about 15 minutes.

-Now wouldn’t you want to check this massive building nicknamed Le Chaudron or The Cauldron?
-You can literally imagine how intense the atmosphere can be during a game inside.
-It is one of the most notable buildings in Saint-Etienne, home to the city’s football team AS Saint-Etienne.
+Wouldn’t you want to check out this massive building nicknamed Le Chaudron or The Cauldron?
+You can imagine how intense the atmosphere can be during a game inside.
+It is one of the most notable buildings in Saint-Etienne, home to the city’s football team, AS Saint-Etienne.

-The stadium is built on a land purchased by Geoffroy Guichard and is also known by name “The Green Hell” as a reference to the green color worn by the football team.
-Opened on 13th of September 1931, AS Saint-Etienne’s first game was on the 17th of September of the same year.
-The stadium is house to “Musee des Verts” or Museum of the Greens, which tells the history of Saint-Etienne.
-Guided tours are available to book as well.
+The stadium, built on land purchased by Geoffroy Guichard, is also known as “The Green Hell” as a reference to the green colour worn by the football team.
+Opened on 13 September 1931, AS Saint-Etienne’s first game was on 17 September of the same year.
+The stadium is home to the “Musee des Verts” or Museum of the Greens, which tells the history of Saint-Etienne.
+Guided tours are also available to book.

-The museum opens from Tuesday to Sunday 2 pm to 6 pm, also on Tuesdays, Wednesdays and Saturdays 10 am to 12 pm.
+The museum opens from Tuesday to Sunday from 2 pm to 6 pm and on Tuesdays, Wednesdays, and Saturdays from 10 am to 12 pm.
 Tours run multiple times a week and about three times a day.
-The ticket to the museum is 7 E that goes up to 15 E for the guided tour and visit to the museum.
+The ticket to the museum is 7 E, which goes up to 15 E for the guided tour and visit to the museum.

-In addition to football matches, several tournaments were held there.
-The 1998 FIFA World Cup and the 2003 FIFA Confederations Cup were held there.
+In addition to football matches, several tournaments, including the 1998 FIFA World Cup and the 2003 FIFA Confederations Cup, were held there.

 It’s worth noting that for a ticket of 20 Euros per year, you can have free access to Cité du Design, Musée d’Art et d’Industrie, Saint-Étienne Mine Museum and the Musée d’art Moderne et Contemporain.